 - Multiple new toilet blocks

-- Around 250 on site carparks
+- On site carparks

 - Purpose built kids and youth areas, including 12 rooms in total